 How To Use Pole Spear | pole spear tips and tricks

 Spearfishing is a popular sport that is both recreational and competitive.
 But before the arrival of speargun and other means of diving, it consisted of just a man and a pole spear against the underwater elements.
-Using a pole spear to spearfish is a rewarding experience that teaches discipline and patience.
+Using a good quality pole spear to spearfish is a rewarding experience that teaches discipline and patience.

 In this article, we will take a look at how to use a pole spear and break it down into helpful bits to help you digest all the information.
 Although there is not much to understand about the device itself, the skill that you need to master is vast.

 Before we get to how we need to understand the basic mechanics of this device, it utilizes simple physics and comes with three simple parts; the shaft, tip, and band.
 The band is what drives the spear.
 It is elastic when released thrusts the spear into your target.
 Without the band, it is just a basic spear.